Jacquie Ottman's

 New York Times recently reported that the Plastiki has docked after a four-month voyage from San Francisco to Sydney.
 The brainchild of British environmental advocate, David de Rothschild, the 60-foot “Plastiki” is a sailboat pieced together from 12,500 recycled plastic bottles and powered by solar panels and windmills.
 His mission: raise awareness about the amount and effects of plastic waste affecting our oceans.

-David was on to something when he built his environmentally responsible craft and sailed it across the Pacific.
-He brought attention to an important issue and exposed it in …Read more...
+David was on to something when he built his environmentally responsible craft and sailed it across the Pacific. …Read more...

 A Creative Way to Handle Prescription Drug Disposal